kdave/btrfs-progs/README.md

 functions is provided by copies of the respective sources to avoid adding dependencies that would make deployments in rescue or limited environments harder.
 The implementations are portable and there are optimized versions for some architectures.
-Optionally it's possible to use libgcrypt, libsodium or libkcapi implementations.
+Optionally it's possible to use libgcrypt, libsodium, libkcapi or Botan implementations.

 * CRC32C: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/
 * XXHASH: https://github.com/Cyan4973/xxHash